artsnet/gitbook-plugin-widget/README.md

   - `child` - Specify the data on the external web page as a child element of the form element.
     - `elem` - You can specify elements of child elements.
     - `attr` - You can specify attributes of child elements.
+      - `value` - If the data to be sent in the form is text, it will be the value as it is.
+If the data you send in the form is an object, you can specify the following types:
+        - `type` - You can specify `localStorage` and `state`. `localStorage` is used to send tokens like JWT. `state` is used to send specific context of gitbook.
+        - `path` - Specify the path of `localStorage` or` state` value.
+For `localStorage`, specify Key name.
+For `state`, specify a specific path of the gitbook state object.

+        e.g. gitbook state object
+        ```JSON
+        {
+          "state": {
+            "page": {
+              "title": "title",
+              "level": "2.1.2",
+              "depth": 2,
+              "next": {
+                "title": "title",
+                "level": "2.1.3",
+                "depth": 2,
+                "path": "example/current.md",
+                "ref": "example/current.md",
+                "articles": []
+              },
+              "previous": {
+                "title": "prepage title",
+                "level": "2.1.1",
+                "depth": 2,
+                "path": "example/pre.md",
+                "ref": "example/pre.md",
+                "articles": []
+              },
+              "dir": "ltr"
+            },
+            "file": {
+              "path": "example/current.md",
+              "mtime": "2018-08-23T03:03:16.000Z",
+              "type": "markdown"
+            },
+            "gitbook": {
+              // Gitbook version etc.
+            },
+            "config": {
+              // The contents set in book.js etc.
+            },
+            "basePath": "..",
+            "book": {
+              // Gitbook language etc.
+            }
+          }
+        }
+        ```
     - `text` - You can specify the text of the child element.

 ## Example